Supervisor profiles – Exeter

 Research Group website >>

-Supervision style: Directive support: A / Training structure: 4
+Supervision style: Directive support: F / Training structure: 7

 How often PhD students see you in a timetabled group meeting: At least once a week

-How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a fortnight; In person.
+How often you meet with your PhD students 1-1 formally outside of group meetings (i.e. meetings of >30 minutes): At least once a month; in person.

-Expected working pattern (based on a full-time student): At least within core hours (10-4) and other time to be managed around this.
-Due to the nature of the research, there may be some weekend and evening working.
+Expected working pattern (based on a full-time student): At least within core hours (9.30-3.30) and other time to be managed around this.
+Some rota work with other members of the lab to maintain the Galleria.
+Due to the nature of working with living organism, there may be some weekend and evening working.
+CryoEM work will may occasionally require weekend or evening work, such as during data collection sessions.

 Notice needed for feedback on work (based on a 5000 word report): 1-2 weeks